 The Bengali language is an Indo-Aryan language spoken mostly in the East Indian subcontinent.
 It is also known as Bangla language.
-It has evolved from the Pali, Magadhi Prakrit and Sanskrit language.
-The Bengali language is spoken by the people of Bangladesh and by the people of Indian states like West Bengal, Tripura and some people of Assam.
+It has evolved from the Pali, Magadhi Prakrit, and Sanskrit language.
+The Bengali language is spoken by the people of Bangladesh and by the people of Indian states like West Bengal, Tripura, and some people of Assam.

 Bengali is the English word for the name of the language (as well as the people speaking the language); in the language itself, the tongue is called Bangla (বাংলা).
 It is the seventh most spoken language in the world and is the second most spoken language in India.
-The National Anthem of India, National Anthem of Bangladesh, National Anthem of Sri Lanka and the National song of India were first composed in the Bengali language.
+The National Anthem of India, National Anthem of Bangladesh, National Anthem of Sri Lanka, and the National song of India were first composed in the Bengali language.

-In prehistoric times, the Indo-Europian speakers left there ancient homes in Southern Russia.
+In prehistoric times, the Indo-Europian speakers left their ancient homes in Southern Russia.
 A group of them came to the East and were the Indo-Iranians.
-Some of them came farther Eastwards, crossed the Hindukush and entered the Indus basin in North-Western India and Pakistan around 3000 B.C.
+Some of them came farther Eastwards, crossed the Hindukush, and entered the Indus basin in North-Western India and Pakistan around 3000 B.C.
 They were the Indian Aryans.
 Their language was Vedic which has been recorded in the extensive Vedic literature.
 By 500 B.C. this language gave rise to Standard Classical Sanskrit.